 The power to sign warrants for the payment of all town bills.
 The Town Treasurer cannot issue a check unless the Board of Selectmen signs a warrant of authorization.
 This affects the town’s payroll as well as payments to all other vendors.
 Department heads and other boards and commissions may approve whatever they choose, but without Board of Selectmen approval, the bills cannot be paid.
 This gives the Board of Selectmen an important role in overseeing the operation of the town.

 The authority to grant licenses and permits.
 The Board of Selectmen is the local licensing authority, issuing licenses for things such as sale of alcoholic beverages, entertainment, automobile dealers, pool tables and the like.
 These are subject to an annual renewal process that generally occurs in December.

 Besides these strict legal responsibilities, the Board of Selectmen plays an important role in coordinating the policy and strategic direction of the town.
 This can occur in many ways, including coordination of other boards activities, hearing appeals and resolving problems that are not resolved at lower levels, and offering direction to their professional administrator.
 Members of the Board of Selectmen are the chief elected officers of the town and the tone of its behavior often sets the overall tone of town government.

 The Town of Monson has a three-member Board of Selectmen with staggered three-year terms so that each year a member’s term expires and the townspeople select someone to serve in this capacity.
-Professional staff that work for the Board of Selectmen include the town administrator, town counsel, and a full-time secretary/assistant.
+Professional staff that work for the Board of Selectmen include the town administrator, town counsel, and a full-time administrative assistant.